zastavnitskiy/state-as-querystring/README.md

 # state-as-querystring [![Build Status](https://travis-ci.org/zastavnitskiy/state-as-querystring.svg?branch=master)](https://travis-ci.org/zastavnitskiy/state-as-querystring)
 Save your application state in query string between page views.

+String, Number and Boolean and Array values will be saved as is, while object values will be encoded as JSON.

 ## Usage
 Idea is simple.
 When state in initiated, we read it from the query string.